NikkyAI/pentagame-rust/README.md

 And you're done.

+To compile again you only need to run: `make serve` in `server/`

+> Serve invokes a compilation & Packaging of logic

 ## States

 Game Players are stored with an order.
 Player 1-5 = pid.
 This is order is based around the `rank` attribute of the UserGame